9 Best Under Eye Oils

 The blend of those nine ingredients is able to soothe, tighten, and brighten the skin.

-Each oil works to target specific skin concerns, that can range from dark circles to fine lines, to protection against free radicals.
+Each oil targets specific skin concerns, ranging from dark circles and fine lines to protection against free radicals.

-The under-eye area is left look smooth, hydrated, and brightened.
+The under-eye area appears smooth, hydrated, and brightened.

 6. Gya Labs Organic Jojoba Oil